A FREE back to school checklist for parents to help cover all the obvious and obscure things that need to be done before your kids head back to class!

 - Check on any medical papers that need to be completed – if your child requires medication at school (such as an inhaler) you’ll probably needed a signed permission slip from their doctor.
 And if they play sports, you may need a physical form completed before their first day of practice.

-- Plan for any 1st day of school traditions you have at your house - yes, I still make my kids stand next to the garden for 1st day photos so I can see how much they've grown each year.
+- Plan for any first day of school traditions you have at your house - yes, I still make my kids stand next to the garden for 1st day photos so I can see how much they've grown each year.

 - If you have a child who’s nervous about the start of school, read a book with them!
 Try some of these Back to School Books for Kids from Preschool to Middle School.